zama-ai/hpu_fpga/README.md

 # install dependencies

-# jinja2 is used to use file templates
+# jinja2 is used for file templates
 pip install jinja2

 # constrainedrandom is used to generate random parameters in simulation